Only Edinburgh residents can use our recycling centres at

 - Sighthill HWRC, Bankhead Avenue, EH11 4EA.

-All recycling centres are open for pre booked slots only.
+- All recycling centres are normally open 7 days a week for booked slots only.

 Before accessing the centre you must read and accept the site rules:

-- only Edinburgh residents with their own household waste can use recycling centres
+- Only Edinburgh residents with their own household waste are allowed.

 We prosecute anyone who threatens or assaults our staff.